Dealing with divorce – when mother doesn’t always know best

 Oscar winning actress Kate Winslet has told a glossy magazine that divorce can be good for children.

-The cover star of the March edition of Harper’s Bazaar says that divorce can be turned into positive as it teaches children “how to struggle”.
+The cover star of the March edition of Harper’s Bazaar says divorce can be turned into a positive as it teaches children “how to struggle”.

 It is just over a year since mother of three Ms Winslet, who has been married three times, upset fathers with her forthright remarks on shared parenting in another high end publication.